 As explained above, the individual use of some elements or attributes may be optional.
 But some of them must be coherent (thus redundant in certain sense).
 For instance, the label, numerical ID of a property (PID), and alphanumerical name of a property (pname) of a part or an assembly represent the same part (except for e.g. tailored blanks) and one can use one or the other or both to identify a part.

-Parts, Properties and Assemblies
+Parts, properties and assemblies

 General

-χMCF describes, how parts, properties and assemblies are connected by joints in a pre-defined way.
-Therefore, a clear understanding is needed about what a part, property or assembly is in our context.
+χMCF describes how parts, properties and assemblies are connected by joints in a pre-defined way.
+Therefore, a clear understanding is needed about what a part, property or assembly is, in our context.

 Parts